null

 “Mixing equal parts of Floor Patch Epoxy Gel Part A and B, filling cracks with the mixture using a putty knife.
 Ready for next step in 4-8 hours.

 Use a concrete grinder to scratch the concrete slab.
-Use a hand grinder with a 7in diamond cup wheel for the edges and rent a walk behind floor grinder to do the rest.
-Connect these tools to a vacuum cleaner so there is less dust in the air while grinding.
-Clean up all of the dust with either a vacuum, blower, or broom.
-Make sure you vacuum under the sheet rock and any small spaces.
-This will help make sure that when you use the moisture seal epoxy primer, it'll stay nice and clean.
+Use a hand grinder with a 7" diamond cup wheel for the edges, and a walk-behind floor grinder for the remainder.
+Connect these tools to a shop vac so there is less dust in the air while grinding.
+Clean up any remaining dust with either a vacuum, blower, or broom.
+Make sure you vacuum under the sheetrock and any small spaces.
+This will help ensure that the moisture seal epoxy primer applies smoothly.

 Using concrete and hand grinders to scratch the concrete slab, ensuring a clean surface for the application of the moisture seal epoxy primer.